Bachelor of Science in Occupational Therapy Assistant

 This bachelor's degree will prepare you for OT graduate programs if that's what you want to pursue.
 But it's so more than that.

 With this degree in your pocket, you'll hit the ground running, ready for a job in a field where you will make a difference in the lives of others.
 Also, with a bachelor's degree, you are more likely to find a leadership role than an OTA with an associate degree.

 OTA program accreditation status:

 The baccalaureate-degree-level occupational therapy assistant program has applied for accreditation and has been granted Candidacy Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, ACCREDITATION COUNCIL FOR OCCUPATIONAL THERAPY EDUCATION ACCREDITATION MANUAL VI.E.
 Revised June 2020 Section VI - Page 18 North Bethesda, MD 20852-4929.
-ACOTE’s telephone number c/o AOTA is (301) 652-AOTA and its Web address is www.acoteonline.org.
+ACOTE’s telephone number c/o AOTA is (301) 652-AOTA and its web address is www.acoteonline.org.